 In addition to being co-editor, Meynell contributed one chapter entitled ‘B-attitudes', based on the life of Santa Chiara, a performance artist and patron saint of television, using a combination of facsimile and variable, handmade marks.
 Another chapter, entitled ‘Clippetyclop Live in Hackney', reproduced night shot footage of the artist's band with a text by Aaron Williamson, and was an account of acoustically-generated information which is passed between the hearing and the non-hearing resulting in a series of interpretations or reinventions of the material.

 |Research Areas:||A. > School of Art and Design|

-|Deposited On:||13 Nov 2008 14:58|
+|Date Deposited:||13 Nov 2008 14:58|

 |Last Modified:||13 Oct 2016 14:11|